Allison Dwyer

 Intelligent

 Hello!
 I’m a Licensed Professional Counselor (LPC) based in PA, and I’m currently accepting new virtual clients.
 I earned my Master's in Mental Health Counseling and Addiction Studies Certificate in 2015 and have worked in substance use disorder and mental health treatment since 2014.
 I have a passion for working with individuals from dysfunctional or addicted family systems, as well as those navigating codependency.
 I believe that understanding the dynamics of relationships is crucial for healing and growth.
 My goal is to provide a safe space where you can explore these patterns and develop healthier connections.
 I also enjoy supporting individuals at all stages of addiction recovery.
-This might mean you are wanting to explore your relationship with substances, have recently completed inpatient treatment, or need assistance in creating a personalized relapse prevention plan — and I’m here to help!
+This might mean you are wanting to explore your relationship with substances, have recently completed inpatient treatment, or need assistance in creating a personalized relapse prevention plan.

 Get to know me